bozdoz/wp-plugin-quote-tweet/readme.txt

 * First Version.
 Select text to see Twitter prompt.

 == Upgrade Notice ==

+= 0.4 =
+Fixed issue where popup didn't show up on some sites due to z-indexing; added retina support.

 = 0.3 =
 Fixed warning of # of characters of unexpected output